Field ReferenceInventory

 Lot number

 The identifier for this specific lot.
-For purchased lots, you can match it to your vendor’s lot/batch number; for produced lots, it’s auto-generated from the batch ID.
+For purchased lots, you can match it to your vendor’s lot or batch number; for produced lots, it is auto-generated from the batch ID.

 Supplier lot number

-The vendor’s own lot/batch identifier from their packaging or COA.
+The vendor’s own lot or batch identifier from their packaging or COA.
 Optional, but strongly recommended for raw materials — TTB traceability requires being able to walk from a finished bottle back to the supplier lot of every ingredient.

 Received date